mmz33/mmz33.github.io/_drafts/Hidden-Markov-Model-draft.md

 $$ p(q_1, q_2, \dots, q_N) = \prod_i p(q_i \vert q_1, q_2, \dots, q_{i-1}) $$

-However, there is an important assumption known as **Markov process** which Markov chain follows.
+However, there is an important assumption known as the **Markov process** which the Markov chain follows.
 The idea is that the probability of the new state is only dependent on "part" of the history and not all of it.
-We say that the Markov chain is a **first-order** model if it only depends on the previous state and the conditional probability becomes:
+We say that the Markov chain is a **first-order** model if it only depends on the previous state and then the conditional probability becomes:

 $$ \big[p(q_i \vert q_1, q_2, \dots, q_{i-1}) = p(q_i \vert q_{i-1})\big] \implies p(q_1, q_2, \dots, q_N) = \prod_i p(q_i \vert q_{i-1}) $$